Edna Mode (The Incredibles) vs Edith Head

 Edna Mode (The Incredibles)

-According to Pixar’s The Incredibles, Edna Mode is the woman who designed the costume for pretty much every superhero ever.
-Edna is a quirky, no-nonsense character who ends up being of great use to heroes – she’s the one who insists that no one in the family wears a cape, which is exactly what ended up causing the villain in The Incredible’s gruesome death (source: cracked.com).
+According to characters featured in the movie, The Incredibles, Edna Mode is the woman who designed the costume for virtually every superhero that existed in this universe.
+Edna is a peculiar, straightforward character who ends up being of great use to all superheroes.
+Edna is the one who insists that no one in the family wears a cape.
+At the end of The Incredibles movie, a cape causes the villain, Syndrome’s gruesome death.
+Maybe Edna is precognizant!

 The Real-Life Inspiration: Edith Head

-Edna’s character is primarily based on real-life costume designer Edith Head, whose career began in 1920s Hollywood as an assistant costume designer.
-Head eventually became the pre-eminent costume designer of Hollywood’s golden age, heading (no pun intended) Paramount’s and later Universal’s costume departments, and earning eight Oscars (and over 30 nominations) during a career that included work on hundreds of movies.
+Edna’s character is mainly based on real-life costume designer Edith Head (1897 – 1981), whose career began in the 1920s Hollywood as an assistant costume designer.
+Head ultimately became the leading costume designer of Hollywood’s golden age, heading (no pun intended) Paramount’s and later Universal’s costume departments, and earning eight Oscars (and over 30 nominations) during a career that included work on hundreds of movies.

 Head once said, “I hate modesty,” while Mode admitted that she was “the best of the best.”